DarioOrbita/Horiseon-Refactor/README.md

 ## Installation

-The repository for this codebase can be found at https://github.com/DarioOrbita/Horiseon-Refactor as well as the fully deployed webpage at (link).
+The repository for this codebase can be found at https://github.com/DarioOrbita/Horiseon-Refactor as well as the deployed webpage at (https://darioorbita.github.io/Horiseon-Refactor/).

 ## Usage